Friendship Heights station

-Friendship Heights is a Washington Metro station straddling the border of Washington, D.C. and Montgomery County, Maryland, United States.
+Friendship Heights station is a Washington Metro station on the Red Line straddling the border of Washington, D.C., and Montgomery County, Maryland, United States.
 The station was opened on August 25, 1984, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).

 Location

-Providing service for the Red Line, the station is at the 5400 block of Wisconsin Avenue, Northwest and serves the neighborhoods of Chevy Chase and Friendship Heights.
+The station is at the 5400 block of Wisconsin Avenue, Northwest and serves the neighborhoods of Chevy Chase and Friendship Heights.
 The area is a major retail shopping and broadcast media district.
 The station also serves as a bus depot linking Montgomery County Transit's Ride-On bus system with the Washington Metro.
 It is directly adjacent to the Western Division Metrobus garage on 44th Street and Harrison Street NW.